Updated Feb 2023

 And here is where many people make a mistake when they delve into their deep selves: they ask themselves why.
 Why do I feel this way?
 Why does this make me upset?

-While it may seem like a good approach at first, it’s actually not that great, and here why: when you ask yourself why, you’re placing yourself in a passive place.
+While it may seem like a good approach at first, it’s actually not that great, and here’s why (haha, see what I did there? 😀 ): when you ask yourself “why”, you’re placing yourself in a passive place.
 What I mean by that is that you’re basically looking at what had an impact on you and your life.
 But you’re not looking at how you can change that, how you can act on it, which is where the change will happen!

 So try this instead: